 Killing Eve (2018- )

 The spy-thriller-comedy-romance from Phoebe Waller-Bridge (Fleabag) is one of the best tv shows of 2018, for good reason.
-Exploring themes of obsession in a cat-and-mouse pan-European setting, Sandra Oh's Eve is an American spy dead set on tracking down Villanelle, a sociopath assassin who develops an oddly touching relationship with Eve as they try to maybe kill each other, maybe fall in love.
-It's weird, messy, but most of all fun, a combination that felt rare and refreshing in a year where weird and messy often portended bad results.
+Exploring themes of obsession in a cat-and-mouse pan-European setting, Killing Eve finds Sandra Oh's Eve as an American spy dead set on tracking down Villanelle, a sociopath assassin who develops an oddly touching relationship with Eve as they try to maybe kill each other, maybe fall in love.
+It's weird, messy, but most of all fun, a combination that felt rare and refreshing in a time when weird and messy often portended bad results.